Code-Institute-Submissions/Jonasitoelprogramador-Milestone1/README.md

 2. Showcase and promote the upcoming line of tapenade related products.
 3. Explain how Journeyman the brand was conceived and provide people with the possibility of getting in touch.

 This website targets food-enthusiasts, amateur/professional cooks and travel-oriented people.
-People who are always on the look-out for a new ingredient to spice up their cooking or who are adventurous when it comes to food and enjoy seeking out different flavours.
+People who are always on the lookout for a new ingredient to spice up their cooking or who are adventurous when it comes to food and enjoy seeking out different flavours.
 The website helps this cross-section of people by informing users about tapenade (what it is, where it comes from, the different types) and by showcasing and promoting the upcoming line of tapenade products (as well as perhaps to suggest a few recipes